qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/invisibility.md

 *step 3: (skip this step if you already have glamer glitter.)*
-using the rag, take a boulder-marble-sized piece of broken glass and break it into smaller and smaller pieces. grind these pieces finely. in case you ignore the warnings on this stuff, by the way? don't touch it!
+using the rag, take a boulder-marble-sized piece of broken glass and break it into smaller and smaller pieces. grind these pieces finely. <span class='underline'>in case you ignore the warnings on this stuff, by the way? don't touch it!</span> <span class='note'>I trust that you learned why firsthand?</span>

 *step 4:*
 stir bone char, fernseed, and glitter into ink.